telerik/ajax-docs/controls/calendar/how-to/removing-radcalendar-from-the-tab-sequence.md

 ---
 title: Removing RadCalendar from the Tab Sequence
-page_title: Removing RadCalendar from the Tab Sequence | UI for ASP.NET AJAX Documentation
+page_title: Removing RadCalendar from the Tab Sequence | RadCalendar for ASP.NET AJAX Documentation
 description: Removing RadCalendar from the Tab Sequence
 slug: calendar/how-to/removing-radcalendar-from-the-tab-sequence
 tags: removing,radcalendar,from,the,tab,sequence